 A family may have a variety of reasons for holding a baby shower earlier or later in the pregnancy.
 Some of these reasons might be:

-Religious or Cultural Beliefs: Some cultures and religions have taboos against having a baby shower before the birth of a baby.
+- Religious or cultural beliefs: Some cultures and religions have taboos against having a baby shower before the birth of a baby.
 This may also simply be a family tradition.
-The baby shower may be held after the birth and be called a naming or other welcoming ceremony.
+The baby shower may be held after birth and be called a naming or other welcoming ceremony.
 The benefit is that the baby can usually attend the party.
+Other folks simply chose to host one postpartum.
+This type of party is called a Sip and See, which is held once the baby has been born.

-Seasonal, Holiday, or Other Gatherings: Sometimes if the family is far-flung, having a baby shower around a holiday or other family gathering where most people will already be together is appropriate.
+- Seasonal, holiday, or other gatherings: Sometimes if the family is far-flung, having a baby shower around a holiday or another family gathering where most people will already be together is appropriate.
 It can take some planning to do both together and make each celebration special.

 If it works for you, don't worry about what the standards are.
 It may be different than the norm, but it's your party and you can schedule it when you want.
 Now, you just need to worry about the rules of baby shower etiquette.